Chailotl/mouse-gesture/README_en.md

 5. On Linux and macOS systems, double right-click to show browser context menu

 ### Popup View Usage

 1. Hover your mouse over any link
 2. Press and hold the trigger key (default: Shift key)
 3. After a brief delay, the popup window will automatically open
 4. You can also select text and press the trigger key to search the selected content

-### Debug Feature Usage
-1. Press `Alt+D` on any page to open the debug panel
-2. Perform mouse gestures to see real-time recognition analysis
-3. Click the "📋" button in the panel's top-right to copy debug information
-4. Press `Alt+D` again or click the "×" button to close the panel

 ### Customization

 Click the extension icon to access settings:
 - Enable/disable mouse gestures
 - Enable/disable gesture trails
 - Customize trail color
 - Adjust trail width
 - Toggle super drag feature
-- Enable/disable duplicate tab detection
-- Enable/disable auto-close duplicate tabs
 - Enable/disable popup view feature
 - Configure popup view modifier key, delay time, etc.
 - Switch language
 - Change theme

 ## Browser Compatibility

 - Chrome 88+
 - Edge 88+ (Chromium-based)

 ## Privacy

 ### Data Collection and Storage

 - No personal data collection
 - No browsing history tracking
 - No user behavior monitoring